PhilipMay/may-la-hugo/content/en/it/tor.md

 ### Bridge config
 A bridge helps censored users connect to the Tor network.
 Do not specify `MyFamily` for bridge configs.

+## Backup
+After installation and start of the tor daemon it is a good idea to make a backup of your relay's long term identity keys.
+They are located at: `/var/lib/tor/keys`
+Best would be to backup all of `/var/lib/tor`.